-mechanisms require flexibility and the commitment of the organizations involved.
-Given the mandate of SSAs to provide electoral security, they represent a key interlocutor to different stakeholders, including electoral management bodies, political parties, and other relevant agencies and citizens' groups.
+Enhanced information exchange and coordination between SSAs and other electoral actors is required during elections.
+Practice shows that these collaborative mechanisms require flexibility and the commitment of the organizations involved.
+Given the mandate of SSAs to provide electoral security, they represent a key interlocutor to different stakeholders, including EMBs, political parties, and other relevant agencies and citizens' groups.
 In particular, the responsibilities of SSAs to collaborate with an EMB and other state agencies should be formalized within the relevant legal framework or through intra-institutional collaboration agreements.
 Collaboration will improve information exchange and allow holistic analysis and coordination of prevention and mitigation efforts.